Sin-é: Second incarnation

 In 2000, Doyle opened a 380-capacity version of Sin-é on North Eighth Street just off of Bedford Avenue in Williamsburg, Brooklyn.
 Due to problems with the city and complaints by nearby residents, the club closed after only a few months.

 Final venue

 Located at 150 Attorney Street, at the corner of Stanton Street on the Lower East Side of Manhattan, the last Sin-é was named "Best New Venue" in NY Magazine's "Best of New York" issue of March 2003.
-On its first birthday, Sin-é was awarded "Best Place to See a Local Band's First Gig" by NY Magazine (March 2004) for helping nurture acts like The Seconds and The Secret Machines.
+On its first birthday, Sin-é was awarded "Best Place to See a Local Band's First Gig" by NY Magazine (March 2004) for helping nurture acts such as the Seconds and the Secret Machines.

 In 2004, the adjoining Sin-e Bar opened by Doyle and two others.
 The venue and bar closed on April 2, 2007, reportedly due to the area's gentrification.